 When have you felt God’s presence in your life?

 The Lord always provides comfort, guidance, and strength, even when we may not realize it.
-These subtle and tender evidences of God's love and support come in a variety of ways; for example, they might come through the helping hands of others or during lessons, talks, or hymns that speak directly to us (see section 6: "Bear One Another's Burdens").
+These subtle and tender evidences of God’s love and support come in a variety of ways; for example, they might come through the helping hands of others (see section 6, “Bear One Another’s Burdens“) or during lessons, talks, or hymns that speak directly to us.
 At other times, an idea or impression can help us gain greater understanding and direction and feel increased love.
 It is also helpful to remember the countless times the Lord has blessed and guided us in the past.
-Elder Jeffrey R. Holland taught, “Christ and His angels and His prophets forever labor to buoy up our spirits, steady our nerves, calm our hearts, send us forth with renewed strength and resolute hope” (“The Peaceable Things of the Kingdom,” Ensign, Nov.
+Elder Jeffrey R. Holland taught, “Christ and His angels and His prophets forever labor to buoy up our spirits, steady our nerves, calm our hearts, [and] send us forth with renewed strength and resolute hope” (“The Peaceable Things of the Kingdom,” Ensign, Nov.
 1996, 83).
 As we continue in faith to put one foot in front of the other, we acknowledge the Lord as the source of our support.
 We recognize that our loving Heavenly Father and His Son, Jesus Christ, do support us in our time of need.